KevinMatte/demo/README.md

 ## Implemntation Notes:

-Since this demo is firstly for my own fun, the demo manually builds with implementations that are already supported in available frameworks.
+Since this demo_ui is firstly for my own fun, the demo_ui manually builds with implementations that are already supported in available frameworks.
 I started with an empty project, and added technology a piece at a time.

 Examples:

-* __React__: `npm create vite@latest demo -- --template react` was run in a separate directory, and the source integrated into the project.
+* __React__: `npm create vite@latest demo_ui -- --template react` was run in a separate directory, and the source integrated into the project.
 * __GNU Makefile__: Launching point for most project build/run scripts.
 * __bin/monitorBuild.sh, bin/fileWacher.py__: Redeploys on the dev machine using `make {target}` as I edit the source